-There is no other flower that has received more attention from gardeners through the ages than the rose, especially when you are choosing plants for a traditional garden.
-You can incorporate these ‘queen of flowers’ into your garden, whatever its size, or create a quintessential romantic English rose garden.
+There is no other flower that has received more attention from gardeners through the ages than the rose, regardless of whether your garden has a traditional or contemporary design.
+You can incorporate these ‘queen of flowers’ into your garden whatever its size or style.
+Roses are also perfect for creating a quintessential romantic English rose garden.

 Planning a rose garden

 Creating a beautiful rose garden scene needs careful planning.
 Begin by assessing your garden’s micro-climates and conditions.

 Decide colours and style of flowers to suit your taste, the style of your house and garden, the conditions, and what effect you are aiming to create.
 Ideally try to see roses in bloom by visiting specialist nurseries and rose gardens during the flowering season.

 Whether you want to add some roses to your existing garden or start a garden from scratch, sketching out a diagram is helpful, as is deciding whether you want roses on their own or mixed with herbaceous plants or shrubs.

 Roses will grow in most well-drained soils, but incorporate some well-rotted compost or manure before planting.
 The majority are fully hardy and prefer a sunny position – although will do well if they get five or six hours of sun a day and are placed in an open position.
 Some grow in shade, so they can be selected for different situations.

 The most economical way to grow roses is to plant bare-root plants from late autumn to early spring.
 Water well until established and feed often in spring, followed by mulching with organic matter to retain moisture and suppress weeds – but not close to the stems.